-Disagreements arise for many reasons, even from circumstances that do not initially start off as a dispute.
-For example, the unexpected injury or ill health of a business partner, where there is no pre-existing agreement to deal with such an event, causes uncertainty and may result in a dispute with the remaining partner/s and / or their family members.
+Disagreements arise for many reasons, even from circumstances that do not start off as a dispute.
+For example, the unexpected injury or ill health of a business partner, where there is no pre-existing agreement to deal with such an event, causes uncertainty and may result in a dispute with the remaining partner/s an /or their family members.

 An effective way to minimise disputes between business partners and company members is to have a partnership or shareholder agreement professionally drafted from the beginning of the relationship.

 A partnership or shareholder agreement is a private contract made between partners or company shareholders that sets out their respective rights, obligations and liabilities.
 The agreement should contemplate various unforeseen events and set out processes for dealing with these matters and for settling disputes.